Ernie Crawford: Soccer

 In 1924, after playing in a trial game, Crawford was one of six Bohemians players selected in a squad to represent Ireland at the 1924 Olympic Football Tournament.
 The other five were Jack McCarthy, Bertie Kerr, Johnny Murray, Christy Robinson and John Thomas.
 However, when the final squad was reduced to sixteen, Crawford found himself dropped.
 He accompanied the team to the tournament as a spectator but did not participate as a player.
 He later also played for UCD.

 Later years

-Crawford later served as a selector for the Ireland team that won the Grand Slam in 1948, and was president of the Irish Rugby Football Union for the 1957-58 season.
+Crawford later served as a selector for the Ireland team that won the Grand Slam in 1948, and was president of the Irish Rugby Football Union for the 1957–58 season.
 He also served as president of Skerries Rugby Club.
+In 1932 he stood as an Independent candidate in the Irish general election and received 3,194 first preference votes but failed to be elected in the Dublin County constituency.